 The American company Williamson-Dickie is the largest workwear manufacturer in the world.
-While they began as bib overall company in 1922, under the name of Dickies, Kodiak and Terra they now offer work garments for industries as diverse as hospitals, transport companies, crafts enterprises and much more.
+They offer work garments for industries as diverse as hospitals, transport companies, crafts enterprises and much more.
 It's a long time already that the constantly growing company has been selling their garments not only on the American market but worldwide.

 Along with the manufacturing of trousers, shirts or jackets, Dickies Europe also offers embroidering the garments with their customers' logo.
 It was in this embroidery department where the cooperation with NETRONIC got started: The management was looking for ways of improving the embroidering processes by means of replacing the mere manual planning by a visual one.
 As a matter of fact, it was only one single employee that had to manually assign the individual orders to a total of eleven embroidery machines.
 From the management's point of view, this led to the following challenges: